 The Bean Inn is the area’s leading vegetarian and vegan restaurant.
 Since 2003 they have been serving up vegan and vegetarian food to vegans and vegetarians in their restaurant in Carbis Bay on the outskirts of St Ives.
 Their vegan credentials are solid, they even source their cleaning and laundry products and soaps to ensure that they are environmentally friendly, free from animal ingredients and have not been tested on animals.
 Visit Bean Inn’s website to look at their menu and book a table: www.thebeaninn.co.uk or give them a call on 01736 791706.
 The Bean Inn does not have allocated parking but there is plenty of available parking in the nearby side streets.
 The restaurant is also very easily accessible via bus or train from St Ives.

-Blas Burgerworks is another stalwart of the St Ives restaurant scene, with sound green credentials, that has grown incredibly popular.
+Blas Burgerworks is one of the best burger joints on St Ives restaurant scene, with sound green credentials, that has grown incredibly popular.
 In fact; word of warning, it is worth booking ahead, or if you intend to have take-away putting in the order in good time – a waiting time of over an hour for a table or take-away orders is not uncommon.
 Blas definitely caters for carnists, but also offers almost all of the menu options as vegan and vegetarian options based on black beans or tofu, both options are delicious!
-The menu even contains several desert options for vegans, shock horror!
+The menu even contains several dessert options for vegans, shock horror!

 Blas is open all evenings from 5pm-10pm.
 For further information, and to look at the menu or book a table/place an order for take-away visit their website or call 01736 797272.
 Blas can be found on Warren Street an inauspicious side street just opposite the St Ives Arts Club.